Skip to content

 claude mcp list

-Benefits of project-based configuration: - Isolates Stata-MCP environment per research project - Automatic path management within project directory - No global configuration conflicts
+Benefits of project-based configuration: - Isolates MCP-for-Stata environment per research project - Automatic path management within project directory - No global configuration conflicts

 Codex (VS Code Extension)